A Partially Pooled NSUM Model: Detailed estimation of CSEM trafficking prevalence in Philippine municipalities: Trafficking to produce CSEM in the Philippines

-Figure \ref{fig:victims} shows a map of the Philippines where the municipalities in the study are shaded by the estimated number of children who are being trafficked to generate online CSEM (trafficker map is similar so in the SM).
-Municipalities coloured in red have the highest number of children.
+Figure \ref{fig:traffickers} shows a map of the Philippines where the municipalities in the study are shaded by the estimated number of adults trafficking children to generate online CSEM (the corresponding map showing the estimated number of trafficked children in each municipality is in our Supplementary Material).
+Municipalities coloured in red have the highest number of traffickers.
 This map can be used by social service providers, law enforcement agencies, and third sector organisations to identify municipalities where interventions should be prioritised.
-From this, we can see the municipalities with the highest number of children being trafficked are concentrated in urban areas, particularly around Manilla, Davao and Cebu City.
-In the more rural parts of Luzon and Mindanao islands, the absolute number of children being trafficked in each municipality is lower than in the urban parts.
-Across the municipalities, we estimate there are a total of 5,042 [95\% CI (1998, 11810)] children being trafficked and 3,077 [95\% CI: (1412, 6226)] traffickers.
+From this, we can see the municipalities with the highest number of adults trafficking children are concentrated in urban areas, particularly around Manilla, Davao and Cebu City.
+In the more rural parts of Luzon and Mindanao islands, the absolute number of traffickers in each municipality is lower than in the urban parts.
+Across the sampled municipalities, we estimate there are a total of 5,042 [95\% CI (1998, 11810)] children being trafficked and 3,077 [95\% CI: (1412, 6226)] traffickers.

-Figure \ref{fig:estimated_group_sizes} also shows the uncertainty in the prevalence estimates.
+Figure \ref{fig:estimated_group_sizes} shows the uncertainty in the prevalence estimates.
 The size of the uncertainty in the estimates are small enough for us to make meaningful conclusions about the hidden groups in each municipality.
-For the known groups, the standard deviation posterior mean was 0.3.
+For the known groups, the standard deviation of the posterior mean was 0.3.
 This suggests that inter-municipality variation of population occurrences is low.
-Our partially pooled model uses parameters corresponding to the national distribution of groups sizes across municipalities.
-The mean posterior values for the national expected values of the proportion of people in each hidden group $\mu_{\rho_k}$, are shown in Figure \ref{fig:mu_rho_posterior_means}.
+Our partially pooled model uses parameters that represent the mean prevalence across municipalities.
+One interpretation of these parameters corresponds to the national distribution of groups sizes across municipalities, this is shown in Figure \ref{fig:mu_rho_posterior_means}.